 A&R are looking for dedication and good work ethic.
 For rock bands in particular, touring is mandatory.
 If certain members of the band are not willing to tour, it’s a problem.
 Your concerts and tour history are found on BandsInTown.com.
 It’s important that you register and log your shows on BandsInTown, as some shows do not post automatically.

 If all of the above is looking good, labels will want to know how good the band is live.
 They start by looking on YouTube for any live footage (even if it’s fan generated with a phone cam).
 Maybe the label will send someone to check it out live or ask the promoter to give a report.
 Finally, they’ll talk to a few people they know in the market to get some opinions.

 Advice on live shows.

 If you live in a large country like the US, Canada, or Australia, it’s tough to take on the nation all at once, so focus on 5 or 6 markets in your region and play those markets in rotation every 6-8 weeks.
 The goal is to make each show bigger every time you return.
 Have a mini-marketing plan for each show and work closely with the promoter and local bands to get the word out.
-Invest $20 in Facebook ads geo-targeting the market.
+Invest $25 (or more) in Facebook Ads geo-targeting the market.
 Collect email addresses and keep in touch with those fans.
 Reach out to them personally each time you are coming back and have them bring out more friends.
-Build relationships with the journalists, college radio stations, metal community, promoters, etc. If it helps, think about it as making friends, not fans.
-I’ve written about this on my post 7 Helpful Touring Tips From 50 Bands.
+Build relationships with the journalists, college radio stations, community, promoters, etc. If it helps, think about it as making friends, not fans.

 Signing to a record label requires knowing what record labels are looking for.
-Therefore, you should understand the psychology and order of events.
+Therefore, you should understand the psychology and order of events to attract record labels.
 So, now that you understand what record labels are looking for, you can revisit your plan and put this into action.
 Please leave any questions in the comments section below.